This post may contain affiliate links. Please read our disclosure policy.

 FREEZE.
 Once cooled, wrap in plastic wrap and tinfoil, or freezer bags, and freeze for up to 3 months.

-Leftover crockpot ham recipe is great for sandwiches, soups, casseroles, or bakes.
+Leftover ham is great for sandwiches, soups, casseroles, or bakes.
 If you know you’re going to use it in a recipe that calls for diced ham, like Cheesy Scalloped Potatoes and Ham, Creamy Ham and Bean Soup, or Ham Potato Corn Chowder, dice it up before putting it in the freezer – for convenience down the road!

 To reheat.
 Pop it in the microwave, or wrap the slices in foil and heat in the oven at 275°F, until warmed through.